henriquegavabarreto/ready2dance/README.md

 - Real-Time Pose Detection using [TensorFlow.js](https://www.tensorflow.org/js) and [PoseNet](https://www.npmjs.com/package/@tensorflow-models/posenet/v/1.0.3)
 - Videos streamed using an [YouTube Player API](https://developers.google.com/youtube/iframe_api_reference) abstraction ([yt-player](https://www.npmjs.com/package/yt-player))
 - Data stored at [Firebase](https://firebase.google.com/)

+## To Do

+- Change pose detection from PoseNet to MoveNet
+- Add possibility to export and import songs so the game can be played localy only, removing database support

 ## Development